Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems

+\paragraph{Event validation and consensus} A common challenge in trust-based mechanisms is the application of trust over multiple hops.
+Event validation addresses this question by allowing each vehicle to use their identity as a vote in support of or against a specific event.
+Similarly, consensus mechanisms do the same, but often relate more closely to data-centric mechanisms (e.g., agreeing on specific data, rather than events, or including data-centric detection results).

 The work by Cao~et~al.~\cite{Cao2008} determine the correctness of event reports through voting.
 The core contribution of the paper is an efficient way to collect signatures from a sufficient number of witnesses without causing too much bandwidth overhead on the wireless channel.
 In the proposed scheme, growth codes are used to achieve an efficient dissemination of the witnesses' signatures on the claimed events.
 Growth codes are a type of erasure code, and are used to efficiently XOR together signatures over an unreliable channel for efficient collection.
 They are optimized to decode as many signatures as quickly (in terms of transmission rounds) as possible; each of these signatures certifies a claimed event, and only events with many valid signatures are accepted as valid.
 Growth codes give a relatively strong confidence, but introduce a significant delay before convincing a receiver of the validity of the message, because a threshold amount of signatures must be decoded first.
 A strong criticism of this approach is that false negatives may cause significant problems; if insufficient signatures are received, events may be missed completely.
-In addition, the attackers are assumed to have exactly one key pair each.
-However, this applies only on a per-event basis (meaning the scheme is fundamentally compatible with pseudonyms, given that any user is bounded to exactly one valid pseudonym at any time).
+In addition, the attackers are assumed to have exactly one key pair each, which means the scheme is not compatible with pseudonyms.